Rebecca Lock: Career

 In 2019, she joined Jason Manford and Ore Oduba in a UK tour of Kander and Ebb's Curtains playing the role of Carmen.
+The show stopped in London at the Wyndham's Theatre in December 2019/January 2020 to then resume its UK tour.
 In October 2019, she appeared in an episode of the BBC soap opera Doctors as Ursula van der Voort.

-In 2021 and 2022, Lock played Rosalie Mullins in the UK and Ireland tour School of Rock.

-In November 2024, Lock played Caz in the world premiere of Here & Now, a jukebox musical based on the songs of Steps at The Alexandra, Birmingham, before touring the UK and Ireland from August to November 2025.
+She also appeared in the mini series Stephen for ITV.

+In 2025, Lock starred in the UK premiere of the musical Freaky Friday, as Katherine.
+The show ran at HOME in Manchester, was directed by Andy Fickman and starred Jena Pandya as Ellie, alongside Lock.